Skip to Main Content

 Frontier Airlines World Mastercard vs. Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card has a slightly higher annual fee and regular APR compared to the Frontier Airlines card.
 It also doesn’t offer an interest-free period on balance transfers.
 But as a general-purpose travel card, it should give you greater flexibility.
 It offers 2X miles on all purchases, so you’ll be able to earn bonus rewards on everything, including flights that aren’t booked through Frontier.
-It also allows you to redeem your rewards for flights on any airline and transfer your points to more than 15 partner airlines and hotels, potentially at a higher rewards value.
+It also allows you to redeem your rewards for flights on any airline and transfer your miles to more than 15 partner airlines and hotels, potentially at a higher rewards value.
 And ever since partnering with Hopper, the Capital One Travel portal comes with a range of intuitive features that could help you find the lowest prices on flights and hotels.

 Best cards to pair with the Frontier Airlines World Mastercard